With Draft2Digital Universal Book Links, readers can buy your ebook from their preferred bookstore.

 Another great feature is that you can add affiliate links.

 Once you lock in your stores, return to your booklist to find your book’s Universal link.

-Now all you need to do is copy your new Universal Link to your book promotion pages, blog posts or promotional emails.
-When the link is first clicked by a user, it will give an option to set their favourite bookstore.
+Now all you need to do is copy your new Universal Link to your book promotion pages, blog posts, or promotional emails.
+When a user first clicks the link, it will give an option to set their favorite bookstore.

-Once a user makes a selection or chooses not to set a favourite store, the buying choices appear.
+Once a user makes a selection or chooses not to set a favorite store, the buying choices appear.

 Books2Read Universal links are very simple to create and use.
 They offer a solution to a longstanding problem when your book is available from a list of book retailers.